Efficient Autoregressive Inference for Transformer Probabilistic Models

 \section{Experiments}

-Our experiments validate our method across diverse tasks: regression on synthetic functions, interpolation of real-world EEG data, Bayesian model selection on a multisensory perception model, and pre-training of a tabular foundation model.
-We first conduct wall-clock benchmarks to quantify efficiency gains, then assess predictive performance across these varied domains.
+We evaluate the buffer's efficiency gains and predictive fidelity across four domains: regression on synthetic functions, interpolation of real-world EEG data, Bayesian model selection on a multisensory perception model, and pre-training of a tabular foundation model.
+We first conduct wall-clock \arxiv{and memory} benchmarks, then assess predictive performance across these varied domains.